 Show them how they can use household appliances in order to make the shakes, and explain that shakes can be a healthy snack when fruit, vegetables, and other nutritious ingredients are added into the mix.

-Still searching for more St. Patrick’s Day writing ideas?
-Use these prompts to keep your kids writing about this holiday that is filled with luck, charm, and magic.
+In addition to the super St Patrick’s Day School Activities above you may want to use these prompts to get your kids writing about this holiday that is filled with luck, charm, and magic.

 - Imagine that you actually did find the end of a rainbow.
 What do you think you would find there?
 What would you do with your treasure?